Continued from Home page… Protecting salmon–Mill Bend

 RCLC has applied for and been awarded 3 public grants for $2.1 million to purchase the property and plan for habitat restoration and public access improvements.
 The community phase of fund-raising began in early 2020 and will continue throughout the year.

 Donations of stock or IRAs are also welcome and can provide tax benefits to donors.
 Online donations can be made on the donate page.

-If you or someone you know is interested in learning more or is considering a legacy gift, contact RCLC at email@example.com or (707) 884-4426 or visit the Mill Bend Campaign page.
-This is a unique opportunity to restore an ecosystem and help the wildlife in our special part of the world.
+If you are interested in learning more, contact RCLC at email@example.com This is a unique opportunity to restore an ecosystem and help the wildlife in our special part of the world.

 “I have been impressed by the perseverance of local conservation champions.
 This award [Mill Bend grant] represents their rapid pace in ensuring estuary and wetland protection.
 The effort goes beyond stewardship of critial habitat, effectively boosting quality of life for residents through nature access while offering conservation education to visitors.”